The New York Review of Books: Critical reaction

 The Washington Post calls the Review "a journal of ideas that has helped define intellectual discourse in the English-speaking world for the past four decades. ...
 By publishing long, thoughtful articles on politics, books and culture, [the editors] defied trends toward glibness, superficiality and the cult of celebrity".
 The Chicago Tribune praised the paper as "one of the few venues in American life that takes ideas seriously.
 And it pays readers the ultimate compliment of assuming that we do too."
-Esquire termed it "the premier literary-intellectual magazine in the English language."
+Esquire termed it "the most respected intellectual journal in the English language" and "the premier literary-intellectual magazine in the English language".
 Similarly, in a 2006 New York magazine feature, James Atlas stated: "It's an eclectic but impressive mix [of articles] that has made The New York Review of Books the premier journal of the American intellectual elite".
-The Atlantic commented in 2011 that the Review is written with "a freshness of perspective", and "much of it shapes our most sophisticated public discourse."
+The Atlantic commented in 2011 that the Review is written with "a freshness of perspective", and "much of it shapes our most sophisticated public discourse".
 In celebrating the 35th birthday of the Review in 1998, The New York Times commented, "The N.Y.R. gives off rogue intimations of being fun to put out.
 It hasn't lost its sneaky nip of mischief".

 In 2008, Britain's The Guardian deemed the Review "scholarly without being pedantic, scrupulous without being dry".
 The same newspaper wrote in 2004:

 The ... issues of the Review to date provide a history of the cultural life of the east coast since 1963.
 It manages to be ... serious with a fierce democratic edge. ...
 It is one of the last places in the English-speaking world that will publish long essays ... and possibly the very last to combine academic rigour – even the letters to the editor are footnoted – with great clarity of language.
-In New York magazine, in February 2011, Oliver Sacks stated that the Review is "one of the great institutions of intellectual life here or anywhere."
-In 2012, The New York Times described the Review as "elegant, well mannered, immensely learned, a little formal at times, obsessive about clarity and factual correctness and passionately interested in human rights and the way governments violate them."
+In New York magazine, in February 2011, Oliver Sacks stated that the Review is "one of the great institutions of intellectual life here or anywhere".
+In 2012, The New York Times described the Review as "elegant, well mannered, immensely learned, a little formal at times, obsessive about clarity and factual correctness and passionately interested in human rights and the way governments violate them".